Sports analytics: National Basketball Association (NBA)

 Houston Rockets' Daryl Morey was the first NBA general manager to implement advanced metrics as a key aspect of player evaluation.
 In the years that followed Morey's hiring, the NBA moved quickly to adopt advanced metrics-based player evaluation practices.
-In 2012, John Holliger left ESPN to become VP of Basketball Operations for the Memphis Grizzlies.
+In 2012, John Hollinger left ESPN to become VP of Basketball Operations for the Memphis Grizzlies.

 Beyond professional basketball front offices, major sports media websites such as Basketball Reference are dedicated to the collection, synthesis, and dissemination of advanced metrics to pro and college basketball organizations, sports media members, and fans.

 NCAA college basketball

 North Carolina, under coach Frank McGuire, was the first known basketball organization to utilize advanced possession metrics to gain a competitive advantage.
 Since then, sports analytics enthusiasts in basketball have created weighted statistics that measure each player and each team's on-court efficiency.
 Most basketball-specific advanced metrics feature a per-minute measurement to ensure that a player's incremental team contributions are measured irrespective of usage volume.